peterboccia/tabcheckbox/README.md

-tabcheckbox
+Tabbed Check Box
 ===========

-Render checkbox as button with fancy UI
+With this jquery plugin, you can render checkbox as button with likeable graphics.

+It's really simple and really light-weight.